feldera/feldera/docs/sql/udf.md

 ## Limitations

-* Currently there is no type casting or type inference performed for the function arguments in the SQL program.
+* Currently only limited implicit casts are considered for the function arguments and function result in the SQL program.
 For example, a call such as `CONTAINS_NUMBER('2010-10-20', '5')` will fail at SQL compilation time because the first argument has type `CHAR(8)` instead of `VARCHAR`, and the second argument has type `CHAR(1)` instead of `INTEGER`.
+This can be avoided by calling the function using an explicit cast: `CONTAINS_NUMBER(CAST('2010-10-20' AS VARCHAR), CAST('5' AS INTEGER))`.

 * User-defined functions cannot have names identical to standard SQL library function names.